-Doberman Pinschers: The iconic ears standing to attention, listening for every minute detail of sound, the confident stance and powerful physique, the Doberman Pinscher is an impressive breed that have many traits and historical facts that may surprise you.
+Doberman Pinschers: The iconic ears standing to attention, listening for every minute detail of sound, the confident stance, and powerful physique, the Doberman Pinscher is an impressive breed with many traits and historical facts that may surprise you.

 But are these dogs truly as vicious as the media portrays?
 When dog bite statistics are compared alongside other breeds and dog sizes, are the ratios of breed-to-bite stereotypes as accurate as we think?
 Or do these dogs have the ability to be warm and welcoming, compassionate and loyal?